fbpx

 This private departure trip is ideal for anyone looking to visit Ireland in the off-season, preferring to travel with friends and family rather than join a group departure.
 On this trip, you will meet local experts, learn about Irish history, enjoy Irish traditions, and explore the beauty of short, crisp days in Ireland during winter.
 If desired, it can be adapted for other seasons, though it is designed to take advantage of historical and cultural experiences best suited to winter.

-Optional upgrade: Visit the National Museum of Archaeology with an expert archeologist who will interpret the artefacts housed in National Museum’s extensive collection.
+Optional upgrade: Visit the National Museum of Archaeology with an expert archaeologist who will interpret the artefacts housed in the National Museum’s extensive collection.

 A tour of ancient Ireland wouldn’t be complete with discovering the sacred site of the Rock of Cashel.
 A fortified monastery built right into the bedrock, there are many stories and myths about this great place.
 Some say the Devil himself caused the rock underneath Cashel to land there, thrown by Satan from the nearby Devil’s Bit Mountain after St Patrick banished him.
 After our visit, we continue onwards to the Kingdom of Kerry.